sunnyvalechha/Python/README.md

     multi-line string
     that spans multiple lines.'''

-* **Indexing**: Indexing refers to the process of accessing individual elements within a sequence data type, such as strings, lists, or tuples, by their position.
-Each element in a sequence is assigned a unique numerical index, starting from 0 for the first element.
-* The first element of a sequence is always at index 0, the second at index 1, and so on.
-* Elements are accessed using square brackets []
-* -1: Refers to the last element of the sequence called as negative indexing.

-name = "Anjali"
-print(name[-1])  # it give result as 'i'

 # Functions, Modules & Packages

 * Functions in python used to bundle a set of instructions that you want to use repeatedly or, because of their complexity.